salvois/LargeXlsx/README.md

 ![Single sheet Excel document with 6 rows and 3 columns](https://github.com/salvois/LargeXlsx/raw/master/example.png)

-## Known issues

-On .net core there is an [issue on System.IO.Packaging](https://github.com/dotnet/corefx/issues/24457) (used by the Open XML SDK to write XLSX's zip packages) that causes memory consumption to be proportional to the amount of data written, instead of being low and constant.
-Unfortunately, this kind of defeats the purpose of this library when targeting .net core.
-The issue is not present on .net framework.

 ## Usage

 The `XlsxWriter` class is the entry point for all functionality of the library.
 It is designed so that most of its methods can be chained to write the Excel file using a fluent syntax.
 Please note that an `XlsxWriter` object **must be disposed** to properly finalize the Excel file.
 Sandwitching its lifetime in a `using` statement is recommended.
-Pass the constructor a `Stream` to save the Excel file into.
-Please note that, due to internals of the Office Open XML library, the stream must be opened for both read and write.
+Pass the constructor a writeable `Stream` to save the Excel file into.

     XlsxWriter(Stream stream)